 - jumping rope

-Moderate exercises include brisk walking or biking, and can also include everyday activities like shoveling snow or yard work (CDC).
+Moderate exercise can also include everyday activities like shoveling snow or yard work.